1,000+ Opportunities

 Please submit the form below to start a conversation.
 Ame Gasque will reach out to set up a time to talk.
 VIEW A SAMPLE APPLICATION Organization Name (Required) We intend to apply for the (Required) Spring Cycle 2026 (March deadline) Upcoming performance/show/exhibit dates I have reviewed the eligibility requirements (Required) I have reviewed the eligibility requirements (Required) Start typing and press enter to search

-Based on current listing details, eligibility includes: Organizations with total annual expenses under $1 million located in the Lowcountry of South Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations with total annual expenses under $1 million located in the Lowcountry of South Carolina.
+Confirm the full requirements in the official notice before applying.